henryhyu/henryhyu.github.io/reviews/_posts/2020-04-07-personaltakeonreviews.md

 	- does this game hold its value well? is it worth the amount that you paid for it? how many hours of gameplay?
 - personal grade
 	- did you personally enjoy the game?
+	- for possible preexisting bias, the types of games i personally enjoy playing are action rpg's that are "exceptionally challenging" (ie. soulsborne games :p)

 i would give each category a rating from 0-10 then aggregate all of them and give a final score.

+- bonus thing to think about
+	- are games that are entirely or mostly played online considered "good" or "bad" because it is well developed or because your friends/peers all play it? these types of games are definitely more influenced by current societal/cultural trends.
+	- should all categories be weighted the same? for example, a game can have stunning visuals and narrative but very poor gameplay and replayability, would it still be an overall positively rated game?